Quantum geometry in superfluidity and superconductivity: Basics of quantum geometry

 which is not an invariant since it transforms as $\bm{\mathcal{A}}(\vc{k}) \to \bm{\mathcal{A}}(\vc{k})-\bm{\nabla}_{\vc{k}}\theta(\vc{k})$ when the periodic Bloch functions are multiplied by the phase factor $e^{i\theta(\vc{k})}$.
 Thus the transformation properties of the Berry connection are mathematically the same as the vector potential of electromagnetism, which is the reason why the name \qql gauge\qqr transformation is used even for periodic Bloch functions.
 The analogy with electromagnetism naturally suggests how to construct band structure invariants from the Berry connection, namely by considering its line integral along a closed curve $\gamma = \partial S$ at the boundary of a surface $S$

-In the language of electromagnetism, the \textbf{Berry phase} $\Phi_{\rm Berry}$ is the magnetic flux through the surface $S$ associated to the magnetic field $\bm{\nabla}_{\vc{k}} \times \bm{\mathcal{A}}(\vc{k})$, which is proportional to the imaginary part of the QGT (the \textbf{Berry curvature}).
+In the language of electromagnetism, the \textit{Berry phase} $\Phi_{\rm Berry}$ is the magnetic flux through the surface $S$ associated with the magnetic field $\bm{\nabla}_{\vc{k}} \times \bm{\mathcal{A}}(\vc{k})$, which is proportional to the imaginary part of the QGT (the \textit{Berry curvature}).

 If the Berry curvature is integrated over the whole Brillouin zone, one obtains the Chern number

 a topological invariant of the band structure that is well defined and takes only integer values if the band (or a subset of bands) is isolated.
 Since the groundbreaking work of Thouless, Kohmoto, Nightingale and den Nijs~\cite{thouless1982}, it has been known that the Berry curvature and the Chern number play an essential role in the integer quantum Hall effect and more generally in the classification of topological insulators and superconductors~\cite{Hasan2010,bernevig_topological_2013}.
 On the other hand, interesting applications of the quantum metric have begun to emerge only more recently.
 Among the first ones, the (Brillouin zone integral of the) quantum metric is encountered as the gauge invariant part of the widely used localization function for Wannier functions introduced by Marzari and Vanderbilt (see Sec.~\ref{sec:Wannier_overlap}).
 Here, we will see that geometrically nontrivial bands, that is bands with nonzero quantum metric, are the only ones that can support superfluid transport in the flat band limit.